Solar Connect T&Cs

 - be within the Basic size range, per Power and Water Corporation’s PV and battery energy storage (BES) system class requirements.
 That is, systems up to 10kVA per phase are eligible, and will be assessed on application.

-To be eligible for the Battery trial the applicant must:
+Only Home Owners are eligible for the Battery trial.
+For this trial the applicant must:

 - have a Renewable Energy System within the Basic size range, per Power and Water Corporation’s PV and battery energy storage (BES) system class requirements.